Elseworlds 80-Page Giant

 Elseworlds 80-Page Giant is an 80-page collection of Elseworlds stories published by DC Comics.
 The collection was withdrawn and pulped after DC became concerned about a scene in one of the stories.

 Publication history

 This comic included the stories "Superman Jr. Is No More!", featuring the Super-Sons, and "Letitia Lerner, Superman's Babysitter", among others.
-However, DC Comics President Paul Levitz deemed the Letitia Lerner story inappropriate (for featuring scenes depicting the baby Superman in a microwave, among others) and ordered the press run halted and the printed issues destroyed.
-Despite of it, around 2,000 copies of the issue had already been shipped to the UK.
-Although DC attempted to recall these copies, they quickly became a highly sought after collector's item (see Recalled comics for more pulped, recalled, and erroneous comics), and estimates of available copies range between 700 and 2,000.
+DC Comics President Paul Levitz deemed the Letitia Lerner story inappropriate (for featuring scenes depicting the baby Superman in a microwave, among others) and ordered the press run halted and the printed issues destroyed.
+Despite this, around 2,000 copies of the issue had already been shipped to the UK.
+Although DC attempted to recall these copies, they quickly became a highly sought after collector's item, and estimates of available copies range between 700 and 2,000.

 The Letitia Lerner story earned two Eisner Awards, and was later republished in the pages of Bizarro Comics (a collection originally devised as a vehicle to showcase the feature).

 The Super-Sons story was republished in Batman/Superman: Saga of the Super Sons.